Alexander-Barth/ROMS.jl/docs/src/index.md

 TIME_REF =  18581117
 ```

-where `DSTART` is here the number of days since 1858-11-17 or November 17, 1858 (see also [modified Julia day](https://en.wikipedia.org/wiki/Julian_day#Variants)).
+where `DSTART` is here the number of days since 1858-11-17 or November 17, 1858 (see also [modified Julia day](https://en.wikipedia.org/wiki/Julian_day#Variants)) of the start of the model simulation (`t0` in the julia script).
 For instance the number of days since 2014-01-01 (year-month-day) can be computed by of following commands in Julia:

 ```julia
 using Dates